jchapuis/akka-persistent-entity/README.md

   ): RidePersistentEntity = new RidePersistentEntity
 }
 ```
-Notice how definitions for implicit parameters `initialProcessor`, `processor`, `initialApplier`, `applier` are taken automatically from `Ride` companion object, which is why we had published them in implicit scope earlier.
+Notice how definitions for implicit parameters `initialProcessor`, `processor`, `initialApplier`, `applier` are picked up automatically from `Ride` companion object, which is why we had published them in implicit scope earlier.
-The only logic here is in additional persistent behaviour configuration, i.e.:
+The only significant logic here is additional persistent behaviour configuration:
  - event adapter:
  - tagger:
  - signal handling: